whole-systems-enterprises/biological-graph-database/tutorial/README.md

 ![Tutorial Image 003](images/tutorial_image_003.png)

-Find orthologs of A2M--as defined by same symbol but different capitalization--in the database, showing their respective species as well:
+Find "orthologs" of A2M--in this case genes with the same symbol but different capitalization--in the database, showing their respective species as well:
 ```sql
 MATCH (g:NCBI_GENE)-[rgt:HAS_NCBI_TAXONOMY]-(t:NCBI_TAXONOMY) WHERE LOWER(g.symbol) = "a2m" RETURN g, rgt, t LIMIT 25;
 ```